-Korean corn dog, also called Korean hotdog, is a trendy Korean street food.
-It’s filled with cheese and sausage, then coated in french fries and crispy panko breadcrumbs.
-This delectable sweet and savory hotdog treat is gaining popularity worldwide.
-With this recipe, you can easily recreate it at home.
+The Korean corn dog, or Korean hotdog, is a popular street food filled with cheese and sausage, then coated in crispy panko and french fries.
+This recipe lets you easily recreate the best version at home.

 Two Korean corn dogs on sticks held up.